Aerospace91/Python_100Days/README.md

 ---
 Day 8 - Simple Calculator
 Create a simple calculator program that can add, subtract, multiply, and divide two integers

+## Day 9 - Random number generator
+---
+Day 9 - Random number generator
+1. Write a program that generates a random number.
+2. Write a program that generates random number between 2 integers